Obesity and fertility: Inflammation and Oxidative Stress

-Polycystic ovarian syndrome
+Polyendocrine metabolic ovarian syndrome

-Increasing body weight is also thought to be linked to the development of polycystic ovary syndrome (PCOS).
-PCOS is a very common endocrine disorder among women who are reproductively active with a prevalence of 5-10%.
-Many women who have PCOS are also obese, and it is estimated that the prevalence of obesity in women with PCOS is 35 - 63%.
+Increasing body weight is also thought to be linked to the development of polyendocrine metabolic ovarian syndrome (PMOS).
+PMOS is a very common endocrine disorder among women who are reproductively active with a prevalence of 5-10%.
+Many women who have PMOS are also obese, and it is estimated that the prevalence of obesity in women with PMOS is 35 - 63%.

-PCOS diagnosis is defined by the Rotterdam criteria of having at least two of the following: polycystic ovaries, hyperandrogenism, and ovulatory dysfunction.
+PMOS diagnosis is defined by the Rotterdam criteria of having at least two of the following: polycystic ovaries, hyperandrogenism, and ovulatory dysfunction.
 Polycystic ovaries can be viewed by the ultrasound, and it will show multiple, small cysts in the ovaries.
-Some symptoms that people may experience with PCOS are irregular periods, acne, infertility, and excessive hair growth.
+Some symptoms that people may experience with PMOS are irregular periods, acne, infertility, and excessive hair growth.

-PCOS is associated with excess levels of male hormones (androgens) or hyperandrogenism.
+PMOS is associated with excess levels of male hormones (androgens) or hyperandrogenism.
 Studies have shown that hyperandrogenism could be caused by a reaction between ovarian theca cells and reactive oxygen species.
 Hyperandrogenism in women results in menstrual abnormalities, insulin resistance, and ovarian dysfunction in the body.
 Obesity interferes with the Hypothalamic-Pituitary-Ovarian (HPO) Axis.
 The HPO Axis is a tightly regulated cycle of female hormones that control female reproduction.
-In a female with the absence of PCOS, gonadotropin and other steroid hormone are tightly regulated for follicular development.
+In a female with the absence of PMOS, gonadotropin and other steroid hormone are tightly regulated for follicular development.
 The ovary also plays a vital role in releasing steroid hormones for follicular maturation and oocyte development.
 After the oocyte develops into an egg, the egg is released and implanted into the lining of the uterus (endometrium).
 In the absence of fertilization of a sperm, the endometrium lining will shed, and menstruation will occur in a 28-day cycle.
 Hyperandrogenism can disrupt this cycle and decrease follicular maturation, leading to irregular menstrual cycles (anovulatory cycles) and decreasing fertility.